bsolomon1124/misc/azure/azure_notes.md

 - **Virtual Machine Scale Sets**: let you create and manage a group of identical, load balanced VMs, without configuring a load balancer
     - Scale Sets enable **autoscaling**
     - Automatically creates and integrates with Load Balancer or Application Gateway
+    - Automatic distribution over Availability Sets and Availability Zones (but *not* Regions)
 - **Azure Batch**: scale to many VMs.
 Enables large-scale job scheduling and compute management

 ### Containers

 **Container**: a modified runtime environment built on top of a host OS that executes your application.

-- More lightweight than VMs
+- More lightweight than VMs; dependencies installed automatically
 - Run multiple apps in a single container
+- Can be accessed over the Internet by IP address or domain name, just like a VM

 Azure supports Docker containers (a standardized container model):